 - If you have a separate working area such as a garage or workshop, don't allow sawdust, oily rags and other hazards to mount up.

-- Equip your workshop sensibly.
+- Equip your workshop sensibly, and don't smoke in it.
 Any heaters should be wall mounted.

 - Don't use a naked bulb - use a proper inspection lamp.